roryeiffe/cobol-notes/questions.md

 1. What do Z, B, 0, CR/DB, $ all stand for when dealing with Edited Picture clauses?

 ## DB2
-- What is DB2?
+1. What is DB2?
 What does it stand for?
+1. What is a Tablespace?
+1. What is a Buffer Spool?
+1. What is SPUFI?
+Why is it useful?
-- What is normalization?
+1. What is normalization?
-- What is denormalization?
+1. What is de-normalization?
-- What is an RDBMS?
+1. What is an RDBMS?
-- What is a Database?
+1. What is a Database?
-- What is a table?
+1. What is a table?
-- What is a record?
+1. What is a record?
-- What is an entity?
+1. What is an entity?
-- List and explain the data types of SQL (at least the main categories and some common examples of each)
+1. List and explain the data types of SQL (at least the main categories and some common examples of each)
-- What are some constraints we can play on a column?
+1. What are some constraints we can play on a column?
-- What is a primary key?
+1. What is a primary key?
-- What is a foreign key?
+1. What is a foreign key?
-- What is referential integrity?
+1. What is referential integrity?
 Give an example.
-- What are the ON DELETE rules?
+1. What are the ON DELETE rules?
-- What is a Tablespace?
-- What is a Buffer Spool?
-- What is SQL?
+1. What is SQL?
-- What is SPUFI?
-Why is it useful?
-- What is DDL?
+1. What is DDL?
 What commands fall under it?
-- What is DML?
+1. What is DML?
 What commands fall under it?
-- What is TCL?
+1. What is TCL?
 What commands fall under it?
-- What is DCL?
+1. What is DCL?
 What commands fall under it?
-- What is the WHERE clause?
+1. What is the WHERE clause?
 Which operators can we use with it?
+1. What is an aggregate function?
+1. List and define some arithmetic functions in SQL.
+1. What is a scalar function?
+1. List and define some scalar functions in SQL.